befelix/Safe-RL-Benchmark/README.rst

 Structure
 ---------

-The main module of the library contains the base classes providing the interface, as well as the benchmark facilities used to run and compare the algorithms.
-Further it contains the three submodules that contain content that has been implemented using the respective baseclasses.
+The main module contains base classes that define an interface and benchmark facilities that are used to run and compare algorithms.
+Further the library contains three submodules that contain content using respective base classes.

 Algorithm module ``algo``
   Contains algorithm implementations like ``PolicyGradient`` or ``SafeOpt``.